 Empire State Ride Raises More Than a Half-Million Dollars for Cancer Research at Roswell Park

-BUFFALO, N.Y. — Today, 101 cyclists crossed the Niagara Fall finish line to complete the Empire State Ride (ESR), a seven-day, 546-mile adventure across New York State to end cancer.
+BUFFALO, N.Y. — Today, 101 cyclists crossed the Niagara Falls finish line to complete the Empire State Ride (ESR), a seven-day, 546-mile adventure across New York State to end cancer.
 To participate, individuals from as far as California and the Virgin Islands raised more than $500,000 to support cancer research at Roswell Park Cancer Institute.

 The fully-supported ESR began in Manhattan on Sunday, July 30 with a view of the Statue of Liberty from the Staten Island Ferry.
 Over the next seven days, cyclists of all experience levels travelled through some of the most scenic parts of New York State, making overnight stops in the Hudson Valley, Albany, Utica, Syracuse and Rochester.

 Among those who greeted the riders at the finish line were Candace Johnson, PhD, Roswell Park President and CEO, as well as Niagara Falls Mayor Paul Dyster.

 “The funds raised by the Empire State Ride participants allow Roswell Park to make lifesaving advances in many areas of cancer research, including clinical trials, personalized medicine and immunotherapy,” said Dr. Johnson.
 “This incredible event offers an amazing personal challenge to riders and the opportunity to create lifelong bonds with other cyclists, all while seeing New York State in such a unique way.
 It’s an experience of a lifetime, which also creates a lasting impact on the fight against cancer.”